Switch-Hax-uf2/switch-.uf2-files/README.md

 # switch-.uf2-files

 <p>Want .uf2 files for your switch hacking needs?
-Ask and link to the .bin payload you want, and I may get to it in my free time.
-I understand many don't want to learn to do it themselves, but I did, and I am willing to help.
+If you request a payload be converted I should get around to it somewhat quickly.
 <sub><i>This is mainly meant for the https://github.com/euclala/RCM_typeC_ex Switch RCM-X86 dongle but it might work for other dongles and internal mods for the switch if it's based upon the Adafruit Trinket M0 board, but don't quote me on that :) </i></sub></p>
 <br>